pgoulding/go-notes/README.md

 | `html`                          | Parser for HTML5                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | `runtime`                       | Contains operations for interfacing with the Go-runtime, such as garbage collection and goroutines                                                                                                                                                                                                                                                                                                                                                               |
 | `reflect`                       | Implements runtime introspection, enabling a Go prograsm to maniuplate variables of arbitary types.
 Useful for scenarios where the type of vcariable is not know at compile time, or when you need to work with types dynamically, such as when dealing with data serialization/deserialization or implementing generic functions.                                                                                                                               |

+### Garbage Collection

+Go takes repsonsibility for arranging the storage of values, what this means for the developer is that for the mopst part you don't need to care where, how or why those values are stored.
+However, these values often need to be stored in a computers *physical memory* and that is a finite resource.
+Memory must be managed carefully and recycled in order to avoid running out of it while executing a Go program.
+It's the job of your implementation of such to allocate and recycle memory when needed.
+Another term for automatically recycling memory is [**Garbage Collection**](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).
+A *garbage collector* is a system that recycles memory on behalf of the application by identifying which parts of memory are no longer needed.
+The go standard tool chain provides a runtime library that ships with every application, and this runtime library includes a garbage collector.

+### Object-Oriented Terminology vs. Go’s Approach

+In traditional object-oriented programming (OOP) languages, instances of classes are often referred to as objects.
+These objects encapsulate both data (fields) and behaviors (methods).
+Go, however, does not have classes in the traditional sense.
+Instead, it uses structs for data encapsulation and interfaces for defining behaviors.
+Thus, while one might refer to instances of structs as objects in an OOP context, Go simply treats these as values of a particular type.
+This distinction emphasizes Go’s approach to simplicity and composition over inheritance and the typical class-based modeling found in OOP.
+Understanding these concepts is crucial for effective Go programming, especially when designing and implementing systems that require efficient memory management and clear structuring of data.

 ### Documenting Packages